2a333a/Assignment-06/readme.md

 ├── scripts.js        # Optional interactivity
 ├── SVG/              # All icons, logos, and illustrations └── Fonts/            # Open Sans font files

+***Notes

+Form Functionality: The contact form relies on EmailJS, which removes the need for server-side scripting.
+This is ideal for static hosting but requires setting up an account.

+Security: Never expose private keys in public repositories.
+Use only the EmailJS public key in the client-side script.